Urine collection - infants

 How to Prepare for the Test

 There is no preparation for the test.
-If you collect the urine at home, you might need a couple of extra collection bags.
+If you collect the urine at home, have some extra collection bags available.

 There is no discomfort.